 The Global Innovation Internship is a transformative 7-week internship program for purpose-driven undergraduate students that combines social impact projects with responsible leadership training — with the aim to develop the next generation of responsible and inclusive leaders.
 In teams, students will consult virtually for a social enterprise or NGO from Spain or Peru and complement this with leadership training, coaching sessions and project mentoring.
 This 7-week program is offered during the Fall and Spring terms, alongside students' academic priorities, meaning they will also have their own university classes and work to attend to as it takes place.

-Applications OPEN for Fall 2022
+Applications not yet Open for Fall 2024

 Level: Undergraduate Students

-Fully Remote: Projects from Spain and South Africa
+Fully Remote: Projects from Spain and Peru

 Part time (~15 hours per week)

 what it looks like

 The program includes leadership training to develop students' responsible leadership skills and knowledge.
 You can expect sessions like:

 Even though this is a virtual program, we believe cross-cultural awareness and intelligence are an important part of the equation and thus dedicate a part of the program for students to understand their clients´ social and economic history.
 It is also a great time for networking and aids in team building.
 For this purpose, we offer activities like:

 Peru Context, Peruvian Affairs